havocp/xsbt-wiki/Running.md

 * `< filename`
   Executes the commands in the given file.
 Each command should be on its own line.
 Empty lines and lines beginning with '#' are ignored
 * `+ <command>`
-  Executes the project specified action or method for all versions of Scala defined in the `cross-scala-versions` settings.
+  Executes the project specified action or method for all versions of Scala defined in the `cross-scala-versions` setting.
 * `++ <version> <command>`
   Temporarily changes the version of Scala building the project and executes the provided command.  `<command>` is optional.
 The specified version of Scala is used until the project is reloaded, settings are modified (such as by the `set` or `session` commands), or `++` is run again.  `<version>` does not need to be listed in the build definition, but it must be available in a repository.
 * `; A ; B`